romuth/Taxi_service/README.md

 ## [Other information and helpfull tips](#otherinformationandhelpfulltips)

-⚠️ If you wanna connect my project to your database just add all the necessary information in
+⚠️ If you wanna connect my project to your database, just add all the necessary information in

 ```
 the src/main/java/util